Contemporary Jewish Museum, San Francisco

 Due to its non-collecting nature, the museum’s activities encompass temporary exhibitions, often organized in collaboration with major international institutions, film screenings, performances, music concerts, lectures, and educational programs for families, schools, and teens.

-The CJM program covers various aspects of contemporary culture: from visual arts, to music, from cinema to literature; presenting several themes related to Jewish culture, and the work of prominent modern and contemporary artists of Jewish heritage such as Amy Winehouse, Stanley Kubrick, Bill Graham, Allen Ginsberg, Peter Straub, Houdini, Jacques Lipchitz, Marc Chagall, John Zorn, and many others.
+The program of the Contemporary Jewish Museum covers various aspects of contemporary culture: from visual arts to music, from cinema to literature; presenting several themes related to Jewish culture, and the work of prominent modern and contemporary artists of Jewish heritage such as Amy Winehouse, Stanley Kubrick, Bill Graham, Allen Ginsberg, Peter Straub, Houdini, Jacques Lipchitz, Marc Chagall, John Zorn, and many others.

 The museum building includes a book and gift store, and the Wise Sons Jewish Delicatessen restaurant